nerves-project/nerves_system_br/README.md

 ## First time build

+If you're using OSX or Windows, you'll either need to use a pre-built version of a Nerves system (see the releases tab on GitHub or the [CI build products](http://nerves-releases.s3.amazonaws.com/list.html)) or create a Linux VM on your machine.

+Only 64-bit Linux systems are supported for building Nerves system images due to the crosscompilers being used.

-Before building Nerves, it is important to have a few build tools already installed.
+Before building a Nerves system image, it is important to have a few build tools already installed.
 Buildroot provides a lot, but it does depend on a few host programs.
 If using Ubuntu, run the following:

     sudo apt-get install git g++ libssl-dev libncurses5-dev bc m4 make unzip

-    # If your system is 64-bit, also run this
-    sudo apt-get install libc6:i386 libstdc++6:i386 zlib1g:i386 gcc-multilib

 Nerves downloads a large number of files to build the toolchain, Linux kernel, Erlang, and other tools.
 It is recommended that you create a top level directory